Florida’s Second DCA Limits Plain Smell Cannabis Search Doctrine

 Smell treated as “immediately apparent” evidence of crimeSmell no longer “immediately apparent” due to legal cannabis/hemp

-Officers could search without additional articulable factsOfficers must point to additional facts beyond odor
+Officers could search without additional articulable factsOfficers must point to additional facts beyond odor (see Cherfils)

 Owens v.
 State (2021) controlledOwens receded; Williams controls in 2d DCA